StigNygaard/lastfm-widgets/README.md

 # 🔴 lastfm-widgets

-See *Tracks* widget in action on https://lastfm-widgets.deno.dev/ and https://www.rockland.dk/.
-At the first site, the plan is you should be able to try widget showing scrobbles from your own [Last-fm](https://www.last.fm/) account, and play with various other configuration options.
+*Tracks* is a web-widget to see "scrobbles" (tracked play history) from a Last.fm account.
+See *Tracks* in action on https://lastfm-widgets.deno.dev/ and https://www.rockland.dk/.
+At the first site, the plan is you should be able to see the widget showing scrobbles from your own (or any) [Last-fm](https://www.last.fm/) account, and try various other configuration options.
 But that is not fully ready yet.

 [![Tracks screenshot](Tracks.png "Tracks widget example")](https://www.last.fm/user/rockland)